 Brain on Winemaking: For Chardonnays, Unoaked Is Not Unequal

-Matt Brain is the winemaker for Alpha Omega winery in Napa Valley, and has lectured in the enology and viticulture programs at both Cal Poly San Luis Obispo and Fresno State University in California.
+Matt Brain is a consulting winemaker and educator based in Napa Valley.
+With recent experience as winemaker for Alpha Omega winery, he formerly lectured in the enology and viticulture programs at both Cal Poly San Luis Obispo and Fresno State University in California.
 He earned degrees in biosciences at Sam Houston State University and in winemaking at the University of California, Davis.

 As a winemaker, I have always loved crafting chardonnay because it’s a grape that allows itself to be shaped into an endless variety of styles.
 In fact, the most coveted and expensive white wines in the world are chardonnays fermented and aged in French oak, as the aromas and textures of oak barrels are complementary to the fruit characters in exquisite and familiar ways.
 But is oak necessary to express the full character depth of this variety, or are tank-fermented and aged chards an equally legitimate expression of the world’s most popular white grape?